Homily for the second-Sunday of advent year A02 Dec 2016, by Sermons in

 Even though the advent season is a celebration of hope, John the Baptist, however, reminds us that Even now, the axe is laid to the root of the trees so that any tree which fails to produce good fruit will be cut down and thrown on the fire.
 John talks about the winnowing fan to separate the wheat from the chaff, which is a reminder to everyone to look beyond the birth of Christ to prepare for his second coming.

-As we continue to pray and prepare ourselves for the commemoration of the great mystery of the incarnation, I pray God to give us the spirit of repentance to enable us to receive Christ worthily into our lives afresh.
+As we continue to pray and prepare ourselves for the commemoration of the great mystery of the incarnation, I pray God gives us the spirit of repentance to enable us to receive Christ worthily into our lives afresh.